moiz290/DevOps/ReadMe.md

 * Choose ‘Devops’ as system and  check if the file works
 * WOO HOOO!
 > to commit to main repo, choose SOURCE CONTROL from VS code and commit with  message. then go to github desktop and commit to main repo hosted online.
+* To manage data on ClearDB, install mySQL workbench and login to the database with the same credentials.

 ## Heroku Deployed App:
 ( https://devops-fyp.herokuapp.com/ )